ME-Massine/azure-ai-student-support/README.md

 - **AI Services:** Azure AI Language, Azure OpenAI
 - **Hosting:** Microsoft Azure

-## Demo Scenarios

-The MVP demonstrates the following scenarios:

-- Understanding school rules
-- Knowing who to ask for help at school
-- Joining school activities or clubs

-## Getting Started

-1. Clone the repository
-2. Install dependencies
-3. Configure Azure environment variables
-4. Run the development server
+---

 ## Imagine Cup 2026

-This project was developed as part of the Microsoft Imagine Cup 2026 competition and focuses on inclusive education through responsible use of AI.
+This project was developed as part of the Microsoft Imagine Cup 2026 competition.
+It focuses on inclusive education and responsible use of AI to support students and schools.

+---

 ## License

 This project is provided for educational and demonstration purposes.